aag/apple_trailer_downloader/README.md

 You can also put settings in a config file.
 An example settings file, `settings-example.cfg` is included with the script.
-By default, the script looks for a `settings.cfg` file in its directory, so if you copy `settings-example.cfg` to `settings.cfg` and customize the values in it, the script will find it and use it.
+By default, the script first looks for a `settings.cfg` file in its directory, and if it doesn't find one there, it looks for a file `.trailers.cfg` in the user's home directory.
+Whichever one it finds first will be used as the configuration file.
+You can copy `settings-example.cfg` to either `settings.cfg` or `.trailers.cfg` and customize the values in it.
 Alternatively, you can use the `--config` option to specify a path to a config file.

 If a setting is specified in both the config file and a command-line option, the command-line setting will override the setting in the config file.